-The mentoring program will partner you with a church or para-church organization where you will be expected to complete “real-life” ministry tasks alongside your theological education.
+Mentoring format classes wil provide an opportunity for students to partner with a church or para-church organization where you will be expected to complete “real-life” ministry tasks alongside your theological education.

 Students are encouraged to ask someone that they have developed an existing mentor relationship with or would like to have a mentor relationship with to become their mentor for the course that they wish to take for a semester.
 Mentors are required to have some experience in the field of study in which the student with be mentored.

 Distance learning is encouraged and because of the unique structure of the blackboard assisted class, this program will be available to any NOBTS student studying on the main campus, an extension center, or online.

 While most of the class work will be turned in online, a mentoring class will offer actual face time sessions with the teacher through video lectures as well as the rich relationship built through meetings with the mentor.

 No, all NOBTS students are welcome to take mentoring courses.

 No, all applications for students and mentors are kept on file with the Mentoring Office for future courses.
 The Mentoring Office will contact students each semester that they register for a mentoring course to confirm mentors for that semester.

 You may take only one mentoring class, or several, or follow the mentoring track and take all the mentoring classes offered during your time at NOBTS.
 Students are encouraged to remain partnered with their mentor through concurrent courses to build a strong mentoring relationship, but students can change mentors for a specific course, as long as the new mentor is approved and meets our requirements.

 Yes, provided the mentor meets basic qualifications.
 Mentors will be approved through the Mentoring office.